 Improperly declared hazardous material is how new importers often trigger this hold.
 These are usually found during a standard customs exam.

+In the case of health hazards, some countries deal with endemic diseases.
+It basically means that the diseases are common within that limited area, but follow predictable patterns, like malaria.
 The best way to reduce the risk of security holds is by accurately classifying your goods.
 Be sure to declare any hazardous materials properly, and be aware of any restrictions relating to your shipment's origin or destination.

 The hold is often because of import issues such as: